Sometimes just hearing the words “Eco-Tourism” seems like you’re asked to obligatory stay at a farm, help the owner take out the weeds in the garden.

-These systems benefit the riders health and finances as they do not have to pay for parking, car rental, gas and other car related expenses, but the city estimates the system has saved a massive 10 million tons of CO2 emissions since the beginning in 2010 till Oct 2016. (resource)
+These systems benefit the rider’s health and finances as they do not have to pay for parking, car rental, gas and other car-related expenses, but the city estimates the system has saved a massive 10 million tons of CO2 emissions since the beginning in 2010 till Oct 2016.

-Multiply this CO2 savings by the estimated 1000 cities worldwide that have a bike sharing system and it adds up to substantial CO2 savings, and is a simple choice that makes a real difference.
+Multiply these CO2 savings by the estimated 1000 cities worldwide that have a bike-sharing system and it adds up to substantial CO2 savings, and is a simple choice that makes a real difference.